-SHIFT LIGHTS/GEAR INDICATION: The shift lights provide visual identification of engine speed for a transmission gear.
+SHIFT LIGHTS/GEAR INDICATION : The shift lights provide visual identification of engine speed for a transmission gear.
 Shift light minimum and maximum RPM settings can be viewed and configured in the SETUP screen.
+The gear indication on manual transmission vehicles is calculated by the engine control module.
+The gear is only displayed when enough torque is available to determine the selected forward gear.

-TIRE PRESSURES: Displays the last gage tire pressures recorded from each of the wheel mounted tire pressure sensors.
+TIRE PRESSURES : Displays the last gage tire pressures recorded from each of the wheel mounted tire pressure sensors.

-BAROMETER: Displays ambient air pressure as measured by the engine's ambient pressure sensor.
+BAROMETER : Displays ambient air pressure as measured by the engine's ambient pressure sensor.

-OUTSIDE TEMPERATURE: Displays ambient temperature as measured by an outside air temperature sensor.
+OUTSIDE TEMPERATURE : Displays ambient temperature as measured by an outside air temperature sensor.

-BATTERY VOLTAGE: Displays the vehicle's battery voltage.
+BATTERY VOLTAGE : Displays the vehicle's battery voltage.

-COOLANT TEMPERATURE: Displays engine coolant temperature as measured by a coolant temperature sensor.
+COOLANT TEMPERATURE : Displays engine coolant temperature as measured by a coolant temperature sensor.

-INLET AIR TEMPERATURE: Displays the instantaneous temperature of the air at the inlet to the induction system.
+INLET AIR TEMPERATURE : Displays the instantaneous temperature of the air at the inlet to the induction system.

-FUEL PRESSURE: Displays fuel pressure as measured by a sensor on the output of the high-pressure fuel pump.
+FUEL PRESSURE : Displays fuel pressure as measured by a sensor on the output of the high-pressure fuel pump.